DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Metrics

-where $E(\mathcal{H})$ denotes the set of edges in the common subgraph $\mathcal{H}$.
-This indicator captures the extent of exact subgraph matching between the target and predicted molecular graphs, with higher values reflecting a greater degree of structural recovery.
+where $\mathcal{G}$ and $\hat{\mathcal{G}}$ are the target and predicted molecular graphs respectively, $\operatorname{E}(\mathcal{H})$ denotes the set of edges in the common subgraph $\mathcal{H}$, and $|\operatorname{E}(\mathcal{G})|$ represents the total number of edges in graph $\mathcal{G}$.
+This distance metric captures the structural dissimilarity between molecular graphs, with lower values indicating greater structural similarity and better recovery of the target molecular structure.